carles-garcia/simgraf/README.md

 ###### Development

-The graphs and algorithms have been finished and are documented and tested.
-Some edge cases are still to be tested.
+The library is ready for production.
+It has been thoroughly tested and documented, although some documentation has to be polished.

 If you have coded an algorithm for this library I encourage you to do a pull request.